 Try and use the lowest setting on your hairdryer.
 This could be a difference of 800W.
 If you use the hairdryer 4 times a week for a year, this could save you £4 = 13kg of CO₂.

-Buying an energy efficient hairdryer can cut the time it takes to dry your hair by only using 1000 watts compared to other dryers that use 1800 watts to do the same thing.
-This can save you £4 per year as well as 13kg of CO₂.
+Buying an energy efficient hairdryer has the same effect as one that uses more energy, it still drys your hair!!
+A 1000 watt hairdryer, compared to an 1800 watt dryer can save you £4 per year as well as 13kg of CO₂.

 Look for an ECO hair dryer with high air flow to reduce the energy required to dry your hair.